Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Discrete Fracture Networks

-In the DFN methodology, individual fractures are represented as planar $N-1$ dimensional objects embedded within an $N$ dimensional space, lines in two dimensions and planes in three dimensions.
-The size of the domains of interest and the cost of sufficiently sampling relevant quantities in the subsurface, both hydraulic and structural, result in limited availability of data ~\cite{bonnet2001scaling,national1996rock,zimmerman1993numerical} and requires that DFN models are constructed stochastically.
-Each fracture within the network is assigned a shape, location, and orientation within the domain by sampling distributions whose parameters are determined by a site characterization~\cite{joyce2014multiscale}.
-The fractures form a network embedded within the porous medium that are meshed for computation and the governing equations for flow and transport are numerically integrated to simulate physical phenomenon of interest.
+However, the generation of explicit fracture representations results in some complications.
+Foremost, conditioning the generation of a DFN model requires detailed hydraulic and structural information, which, due to the size of the domains of interest, up to multiple kilometers, along with the monetary cost of sufficient sampling of relevant quantities in the subsurface~\citep{bonnet2001scaling,national1996rock,zimmerman1993numerical}, requires that DFN models are stochastically constructed.
+Using information obtained from a site characterization, attributes of each fracture, such as size and orientation, are sampled from calibrated distributions~\citep{joyce2014multiscale}.
+The fractures interconnect to form a network.
+Every fracture in the network is meshed for computation, and the governing equations for flow and transport are numerically integrated to simulate a particular physical process of interest.

 The stochastic generation of a DFN is a major obstacle in the creation of a high-quality computational mesh representation of each network.
-In practice, the planes representing each fracture are randomly included into the domain and can create arbitrarily small features, i.e., length scales, that render the automated meshing of the fracture plans infeasible.
+In practice, the planes representing each fracture are randomly included into the domain and can create arbitrarily small length features that render the automated meshing of the fracture planes incredibly challenging.
 Figure~\ref{fig:dfn} shows a DFN composed of 424 fractures in a 15 meter cube, which are represented as circular polygons, to demonstrate the range of length scales that exists in a DFN.
+There are 494 intersections between fractures in the DFN.
 Colors on the fractures correspond to the distance on the fracture to the nearest line of intersection and highlight the range of length scales that exists on a fracture plane and throughout the network.
-Mesh edges must be smaller that the smallest length scale in the network if the physics are to be properly resolved.
+Mesh edges close to these features must be smaller that the smallest local length scale if the geometry and physics are to be properly resolved.
 This requirement is computationally infeasible for arbitrarily small length scales within large domains.
-There have been a number of methodologies to address this issue by modifying the mesh to remove small features~\cite{mustapha2011efficient,mustapha2007new} or coupling flow between non-conforming meshes using discretization schemes~\cite{berrone2013pde,erhel2009flow,pichot2010mixed,pichot2012generalized}.
+There have been a number of methodologies to address this issue by modifying the mesh to remove small features~\citep{mustapha2011efficient,mustapha2007new} or coupling flow between non-conforming meshes using discretization schemes~\citep{berrone2013pde,erhel2009flow,pichot2010mixed,pichot2012generalized}.